Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Linear Quadratic Regulator

 Following the proof of \citet[Theorem~3.3]{hambly2021policy}, we can establish a linear convergence rate of exact policy gradient methods.
-It's worth noting that the KŁ constant in Theorem~\ref{theorem: LQR multistage KL} is different from that in \citet[Lemma~3.6]{hambly2021policy}.
+It is worth noting that the P{\L}K constant in Theorem~\ref{theorem: LQR multistage KL} is different from that in \citet[Lemma~3.6]{hambly2021policy}.
 They fully explored the special structure of the LQR problem and used an important fact that expected Q-value functions induced by \textit{any} policy $\pi_\theta$ is quadratic.
-To illustrate the general applicability of our unified framework, we instead utilize the KŁ condition of expected \textit{optimal} Q-value functions, as this is a less restrictive condition shared with other operations problems.
-Interestingly, through our framework, one can easily extend the same results to the setting with general strongly convex cost functions, linear transition kernels, and linear policy classes.
+To illustrate the general applicability of our unified framework, we instead utilize the P{\L}K condition of expected \textit{optimal} Q-value functions, as this is a less restrictive condition shared with other operations problems.